 As a Sri Lankan-American growing up in Staten Island, New York, I am part of a large community of Sri Lankan families who immigrated to the United States and made Staten Island their home.
-In fact, Staten Island is home to the largest Sri Lankan population outside of Sri Lanka.
-Yet, as I entered local government and worked in political roles, I was regularly one of just a few South Asian faces.
-Now more than ever, I am able to see how representation matters, how it empowers people to participate in politics and how it increases civic engagement in communities that can make real change.
+Staten Island is home to the largest Sri Lankan population outside of Sri Lanka.
+Yet, as I entered the local government and worked in political roles, I was regularly one of just a few South Asian faces.
+Now more than ever, I can see how representation matters, how it empowers people to participate in politics and how it increases civic engagement in communities that can make real change.
 We can all help determine which individuals are elected to positions of power.
-We can make sure those elected officials are held accountable and that they lift up everyone’s voices.
+We can make sure those elected officials are held accountable and that they lift everyone’s voices.

 Having an interest in politics at a young age, I joined the Young Democrats of Richmond County, a local Democratic club, and met people with the same goals of electing individuals who care about the issues that marginalized communities face.
 With the help of my peers, I was able to educate my neighbors through canvassing and phone banking.
 I used those skills to work for other progressive candidates running for local elected office in New York, which exposed me to the complexities of building a platform, fundraising, and voter outreach.
 This summer, I was introduced to South Asians for Biden, “a grassroots organization dedicated to mobilizing the South Asian community to elect Joe Biden,” and will continue to remain active this election cycle, with the focus of reaching out to folks that understand the struggles that impact the South Asian community nationwide.